Redundancy Calculator

 - Redundancy pay up to £30,000 is tax-free.

-- Can I get more than statutory redundancy pay?
+- Can I get more than the statutory amount?

 - Yes, you can't get less than the statutory amount, but you may get more if your employer has an enhanced redundancy scheme.
 Check your employment contract or speak to HR about any enhanced terms.